Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Computing multivariate polynomials

+Adding these equations gives $y_{ij} + y_{ni} + y_{jn} = a_{ij} +a_{ni} +a_{jn}$ (1').
+The set of solutions to the system with equations (1) and (2) is equal to the set of solutions to the system with (1') and (2), yielding a matrix $A$ such that

+and $\ker(A)\cap \R^{n^2-n}_{\geq 0} = 0 $, thus fulfilling the general assumptions in \cite{DLS}.
+The expressions $a_{ij}+a_{ni}+a_{jn}$ and $a_{in} + a_{ni}$ have a nice interpretation in terms shortest paths of the complete digraph: these are the weights of the shortest cycle passing through $i$ and $n$ and the shortest directed cycle passing through $i,j$ and $n$ respectively.
 A matrix is called \emph{totally unimodular} if every minor equals $-1, 0,$ or $1$.
 A full-dimensional lattice polytope in $\R^n$ is called \emph{unimodular} if each of its vertex cones is generated by a basis of $\Z ^n$.
 This condition is sometimes referred to as \emph{smooth} or \emph{Delzant}.
-It is well-known that our constraint matrix $A$ is totally unimodular \cite[2.3.3]{T}, and that maximal polytropes are unimodular and simple \cite[Section 7.3]{handbook}.
+It is well-known that our constraint matrix $A$ is totally unimodular \cite[Section 2.3.3]{T}, and that maximal polytropes are unimodular and simple \cite[Section 7.3]{handbook}.

-\begin{example} Any $2$-dimensional polytrope $P$ has an $H$-description as
+\begin{example} Any $2$-dimensional polytrope $P(\ba)$ has an $H$-description as

-where $\mathbf c$ is contained in the polytrope region $\mathcal Pol_3$.
+when $\mathbf a$ is contained in the polytrope region $\mathcal Pol_3$.
 We want to compute the constraint matrix $A$ by turning the above description of a polytrope into one involving only equalities.
-We begin by translating the above to a matrix description of $P$:
+We begin by translating the above to a matrix description of $P(\ba)$:

-Introducing slack variables $x_{ij}$, we get the representation
+Introducing slack variables $y_{ij}$, we get the representation

-Substituting $y_1 = x_{31} - c_{31}, y_2 = x_{32} - c_{32}$ and deleting zero-columns and zero-rows gives us
+Substituting $y_1 = y_{31} - a_{31}, y_2 = y_{32} - a_{32}$ and deleting zero-columns and zero-rows gives us

 This is equivalent to